XhovaniM8/14-Bit-Pin-Wiggler/README.md

 # 14-Bit Counter with Pin Wiggler

 ## Introduction
 This project, "14-Bit Counter with Pin Wiggler," is a simple Verilog module designed for an Arty S7-25 FPGA development board.
 It implements a 14-bit counter that counts from 0 to 15 and wraps around.
 Additionally, it toggles the pins on the Pmod headers JA and JB, creating a "pin wiggling" effect.
 This project is intended as a basic example for learning FPGA development with the Arty S7-25 board.
+I used it to test pins on an FPGA to make sure they are passing electrical currents.

 ## Project Description
 Module Name: bit_counter